Sank's Glossary of Linguistics

 ASSOCIATED MOTION

-(Grammar) A verbal category, separate from tense, aspect, mood and direction, whose function is to associate, in different ways, different kinds of translational (spatial displacement or change of location) motion to a (generally non-motion) verb event. | Guillaume and Koch, 2021
+(Grammar) A verbal category, separate from tense, aspect, mood and direction, whose function is to associate, in different ways, different kinds of translational (spatial displacement or change of location) motion to a (generally non-motion) verb event.
+As an illustration, example (1), from the Amazonian language Cavineña, shows seven suffixes (out of an inventory of 12) expressing different associated motion (AM) values, in combination with the verb 'see'.

 ASSOCIATED MOTION SYSTEM

-(Grammar) Verbal suffixes whose primary function is to add a motion co-event to the event expressed by the verb. | Sylvie Voisin, 2021
+(Grammar) Verbal suffixes whose primary function is to add a motion co-event to the event expressed by the verb.

 ASSOCIATIVE PLURAL

 (Grammar) Associative plural constructions consist of a noun X (typically of human reference, usually a person's name or a kin term) and some other material, most often an affix, a clitic, or a word.
 The meaning of the construction is 'X and other people associated with X'.
-An example is Japanese Tanaka-tachi 'Tanaka and his associates'.

-The reader may have come across various other terms in the literature for the associative plural and related constructions, such as Delbrück's elliptical dual (1893), Jespersen's approximative plural (1965), the term plural a potiori used in Indo-European and Semitic studies, and the label representativnaja mnozžestvennost' (representative plural) employed by Russian Orientalists. | Daniel and Moravcsik, 2013
+The reader may have come across various other terms in the literature for the associative plural and related constructions, such as Delbrück's elliptical dual (1893), Jespersen's approximative plural (1965), the term plural a potiori used in Indo-European and Semitic studies, and the label репрезентативная множественность 'representativnaja mnozžestvennost' (representative plural) employed by Russian Orientalists. | Michael Daniel and Edith Moravcsik, 2013

 ASYMMETRIC OVERLAP HYPOTHESIS